Post By RelatedRelated Post

 This is a testimonial to the ruggedness, quality, and longevity of Toro residential equipment.
 I purchased a Toro 21″ HP Rear Bagger lawnmower (Model 20584) in August 1986.
 I am still using that same lawnmower in 2013, 27 years later!
 See the pictures to the right which show me pushing this wonderful Toro machine (it is not self-propelled!) at the spry young age of 33 and then just last week, 27 years later, at the ripe old age of 60!

 The engine on this Toro lawnmower has only been overhauled once in 27 years.
 Just last year, I did have to install a manual fuel cutoff valve in the fuel line between the tank and the carburetor due to a small fuel leak in the carburetor that could not be repaired due to its age.
 Believe it or not, the engine still usually starts after 2-3 pulls on the starter rope.
 That starter rope has only been replaced once.
 The rear grass catch bag is original!
-It is still fully operational and does not have a single rip anywhere in the fabric!
+It is still fully operational.
+Not a single rip anywhere in the fabric!
 The wheels are also original, though with some definite tread wear.

 Amazingly, the air filter is also original.
 I carefully remove it and clean it after every season and soak/squeeze in the requisite few ounces of oil to keep it from getting brittle and to help it collect dirt.
 It works!
 The only other adjustments that have ever had to be made are slight adjustments to the blade clutch.